 Leah Andrews - Marketing Executive"La Plagne is often referred to as the intermediate’s paradise on account of the wide, sweeping blues that litter the Paradiski area.
-That said, there really is something here for all ability levels; whether you’re just finding your feet or craving a steep challenge, the sheer scale of the Paradiski area means variety is in abundance - this is what makes La Plagne so ideal for mixed ability groups."
+That said, there really is something here for all ability levels; whether you’re just finding your feet on you first ski holiday or craving a steep challenge, the sheer scale of the Paradiski area means variety is in abundance - this is what makes La Plagne so ideal for mixed ability groups."

 La Plagne is one of the most famous high altitude ski areas in the world with 11 self-contained villages, each with their own identity and with direct access to the ski area.
 The aptly named Belle Plagne (2050m) is one of the most attractive high altitude resorts.
 Built in a traditional Savoyard style, car parking is all underground preserving the natural environment.
 Plagne Bellecote (1930m) is bigger and more functional but provides excellent access to the almost endless terrain.
 Plagne-Centre also offers good access to the ski area but it won't win any prizes for aesthetics!
 Les Coches (1450m) completes the Paradiski area, it sits lower but the Vanoise express is close at hand to offer easy access to Les Arcs.

 Our top hotel picks for La Plagne: Hotel Les Balcons.

 SKI AREA OVERVIEW